mennooo/securing-ords/README.md

 Oracle APEX is perfect because you can build database-driven applications using the web browser.

 For this demo we build an B2C (bussiness-to-consumer) E-commerse application on top of a **Packaged App** in Oracle APEX: the **Sample Database Application**.
 This will be an Oracle Jet application because then it makes sence to use a REST API.
+The Oracle JET API provides the oj.OAuth authorization plugin which supports the OAuth 2.0 open protocol.

 The goal is to create a REST API for the B2C where they can:
 - Place new orders